patrickhirsh/DataDrivenCollections/README.md

 # Data Driven Collections for Plex
-Data Driven Collections is a tool that builds and applies Plex collections, poster artwork, and other metadata to Plex libraries automatically based on the file structure of the original media on disk.
+Data Driven Collections is a tool that builds and applies collections, poster artwork, and other metadata to Plex libraries automatically based on the file structure of the original media on disk.

 ## Why Data Driven Collections?